LSEG-API-Samples/Example.RKD.Python.HTTPJSON/README.md

 All source code and scripts are provided under the Apache 2.0 license.
 They are provided AS IS with no warranty or guarantee of fit for purpose.
 See the project's LICENSE.md for details.

 ## <a id="prerequisite"></a>Prerequisite

 The following softwares are required to use this script

 - RKD API credentials.
-Please reach out to your Refinitiv representative to acquire RKD access credentials.
+Please reach out to your LSEG representative to acquire RKD access credentials.
 - Python [Anaconda](https://www.anaconda.com/distribution/) or [MiniConda](https://docs.conda.io/en/latest/miniconda.html) distribution/package manager.
 - The [JupyterLab](https://jupyter.org/) runtime (for the Notebook example application)